Geo-y20/Connect4_game/README.md

   <p>To run the game, simply open the "index.html" file in your web browser.</p>

   <h2>Customization</h2>
-  <p>If you want to customize the game, you can modify the CSS styles in the "conenct4.css" file to change the colors, fonts, or layout.
-You can also edit the JavaScript code in the "script.js" file to add new features or modify the game logic.</p>
+  <p>If you want to customize the game, you can modify the CSS styles in the "connect4.css" file to change the colors, fonts, or layout.
+You can also edit the JavaScript code in the "connect4.js" file to add new features or modify the game logic.</p>

   <h2>Contributing</h2>
   <p>If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.</p>

-  <h2>License</h2>
-  <p>This project is licensed under the MIT License.
-See the "LICENSE" file for more information.</p>

   <h2>Acknowledgments</h2>
   <p>Special thanks to the creators of the original Connect 4 game for the inspiration.</p>